| |

 • In another bowl, combine the egg and buttermilk; whisk to blend and then add the melted butter.

 • Shape the dough into two round loaves or, if baking in a skillet, into one larger round loaf.
-Brush a bit of buttermilk the dough and sprinkle lightly with flour.
+Brush a bit of buttermilk on the dough and sprinkle lightly with flour.

 • With a sharp knife or razor blade, cut an "X" into the top of the loaf or loaves.